01 · The feeling

 Confident, specific, useful.
 The kind of voice that helps you, not the kind that performs.

-No game-changing, no cutting-edge, no exclamation points.
+No superlatives, no exclamation points, no neon.
 Quiet competence over showmanship.

 Clear space & sizing